What Is SVN (Subversion)?

-SVN used to be one of the most popular version control systems.
-Now, SVN’s popularity is on the wane, but there are still millions of lines stored in it.
+Subversion used to be one of the most popular systems.
+But SVN’s popularity is waning.
+However, there are still millions of lines stored in it.
 It even continues to be actively maintained, albeit by a small open source community.

 How Does Subversion Work?